Serving

 3. Squeeze ORANGE for juice.

 4. Slice GINGER crosswise very thin, then slice into fine slivers and cut those crosswise very fine.
 Slice SCALLIONS into thin rounds.
-Mix both with All * items.
+Mix all Sauce items.

-6. In a well seasoned iron skillet heat Oil for frying - depth about 1/4 to 1/3 the thickness of the fish is fine.
-Dust the fish pieces lightly with the Rice Flour and fry on both sides until cooked through and lightly browned - keep in mind that with rice flour "browned" means "light blonde".
+1. In a well seasoned iron skillet heat Oil for frying - depth about 1/4 to 1/3 the thickness of the fish is fine.
+Dust the fish pieces lightly with the Dusting mix and fry on both sides until cooked through and lightly browned - keep in mind that with rice flour "browned" means "light blonde".
 Drain on paper toweling and keep warm.

-7. In a sauté pan heat Ginger mix and simmer about 3 minutes.
+2. In a sauté pan heat Sauce mix and simmer about 3 minutes.
 Stir in Fish and simmer covered for about 4 minutes, carefully turning the fish once.
 Simmer a little longer for thicker sauce or add stock for thinner.

 NOTES:

-1. Fish: Any medium or light flavor fish that cooks firm will work fine.
-I usually use Thai catfish (basa, swai) or talapia.
+Any medium or light flavor fish that cooks firm will work fine.
+I usually use Vietnamese Catfish (basa, swai) or Talapia.

-2. Vinegar: The best dark vinegar is Ching Kiang from China.
+The best dark vinegar is Ching Kiang from China.
 Pearl River Bridge is a good brand.
+For details see our Sours page.

-3. Stock Chicken, Pork or Beef is fine.
-Here you can adjust the moistness of the dish.
-1/3 cup will provide a fairly thick sauce as the rice flour coating the fish thickens it, 1/4 cup will be quite dry and 1/2 cup will be more sauce-like.
+Adjust moistness of the dish for your intended use.
+1/3 cup will provide a fairly thick sauce as the rice flour coating the fish thickens it, 1/4 cup will be quite dry, suitable for appetizers, and 1/2 cup will be more sauce-like for a main dish with rice.
+Fish, Chicken, or Pork Stock is fine.